jojawhi/tabeyou/README.md

 -   1/2, double, triple, etc. recipe amounts
 -   Image upload for recipe displays
 -   Import recipe from a picture (text recognition)
--   Public repo of shared recipes
+-   Public repo of shared recipes and adding public recipe to personal recipe book
 -   Export recipe to PDF
--   Create a "Recipe Book" PDF
+-   Create a "Recipe Book" PDF (all recipes)

 Grocery Lists: